AndironMods/MissionImpossibleTLD/README.md

 - Great for steady progression

 ### Weekly Quests
-- New quest every Monday at 9 AM
+- New quest at the start of each week
 - Due in 7 days
 - Harder challenges
 - Bigger rewards